BrooksResearchGroup-UM/PEVAE_Paper/README.md

 under the directory where you run the `git clone` command.
 You can find all the source code in the directory `PEVAE_Paper`.

+## Demo and Reproduction Instructions
+The following is a step-by-step instruction to repreduce the results presented in the manuscript.
+It also serves as a demonstration on how to use the provide script on data of your interest.

-## Learn a VAE model on a simulated multiple sequence alignment
+### Learn a VAE model on a simulated multiple sequence alignment
 1. Simulate a multiple sequence alignment.
    Run `python ./script/gene_random_tree.py` to generate a random phylogenetic tree `./output/random_tree.newick`.
    Run `python ./script/read_LG_matrix.py` to generate the LG amino acid substitute matrix `./output/LG_matrix.pkl`

    Run `python ./script/simulate.py` to simulate a multiple sequence alignment `./output/simulated_msa.pkl` based on the phlogenetic tree and LG_matrix generated above.